-The aim of Peehavior is to provide an inside look into women’s bladder health and bathroom usage in order to get a better understanding of the scope of the related medical conditions like overactive bladder.
+The aim of “Peehavior” is to provide an inside look into women’s bladder health and bathroom usage in order to get a better understanding of related medical conditions like overactive bladder.
 OAB is a chronic condition that affects approximately 46 million adults over 40 years of age in the United States — most of whom are women.
 Symptoms include the urgent need for frequent urination with the possibility of leakage, Enemchukwu says.

 “Many just cope with symptoms or assume they are a normal part of aging, but they should talk to a health care professional about their symptoms,” she adds.

-Not only that, but a recent survey by Always Discreet Boutique found that one in three women have sensitive bladders, so even if there's not an official OAB diagnosis, potential leaks are an issue for a lot of people.
+Not only that, but the Always Discreet Boutique Online Study conducted by MSLGROUP Research found that 1 in 3 women have sensitive bladders, so even if there’s not an official OAB diagnosis, potential leaks are an issue for a lot of people.

-According to Enemchukwu, a few things you can do to help maintain a healthy bladder include:
+According to Enemchukwu, a few things you can do to help maintain a healthy bladder include the following: